 For security reasons it may be desirable not to write SSH host keys and their fingerprints to the console.
 To avoid either being written to the console the emit_keys_to_console config key under the main ssh config key can be used.
 To avoid the fingerprint of types of SSH host keys being written to console the ssh_fp_console_blacklist config key can be used.
 By default, all types of keys will have their fingerprints written to console.
-To avoid host keys of a key type being written to console the ''ssh_key_console_blacklist'' config key can be used.
+To avoid host keys of a key type being written to console the 'ssh_key_console_blacklist'' config key can be used.
 By default, ssh-dss host keys are not written to console.

+'''

+Module frequency: once-per-instance

+Supported distros: all

+Config schema: ssh: (object)

-Internal name: cc_keys_to_console Module frequency: once-per-instance emit_keys_to_console: (boolean) Set false to avoid printing SSH keys to system console.
-Default:
+emit_keys_to_console: (boolean) Set false to avoid printing SSH keys to system console.
+Default: true.

+'''